konveyor/kai/docs/contrib/dev_environment.md

 },
 ```

-Now, if you got the process id of the Kai binary and used the debugger as-is,
+Now, if you got the process ID of the Kai binary and used the debugger as-is,
-you would get some very strange behavior.
+you would get some bizarre behavior.
 This is because we compile our Python
 code to a binary using [Pyinstaller](https://pyinstaller.org/en/stable/), which
 the debugger doesn't know how to handle.
 Additionally, the IDE simply calls the
 binary outright, with no arguments.
 In other words, we can't tell the IDE to
 execute `python main.py`, we can only tell it to execute `./main.py`.

 Thus, we need to have the IDE spawn a Python process (not a compiled binary) by
-calling the `main.py` file itself (so the IDE spawn it) to allow the debugger to
+calling the `main.py` file itself (so the IDE spawns it) to allow the debugger to
 work properly.

 First, make sure `kai/rpc_server/main.py` is executable with: